 It took regulation to remove lead from petrol, paint and pipes.
-It will take regulation to remove it from ammunition.
+It will take regulation to remove it from ammunition and fishing weights.

 The REACH proposal – why it's needed

 The 2021 wetland restriction on lead shot was the first step to reducing risks posed by lead ammunition and served to harmonise restrictions across the EU and fulfil obligations under the African Eurasian Waterbird Agreement (AEWA) to protect waterbirds.

 However, there are remaining risks from lead ammunition to:

 - the many species of waterbirds which feed in terrestrial areas